Sage Diner (Onley, VA)

 She was friendly and treated us as if she had known us for years.

-The Sage diner has a huge dinner menu.
+The Sage Diner menu is huge.
 They have the basic breakfast staples such as eggs and pancakes but nothing unusual.
 I decided to try the special, “The chicken souvlaki.”
 To be honest I had no idea what would come out!

 I assumed there would be chicken but after that…I had no idea.
 The chicken souvlaki had grilled chicken with roasted vegetables and a very thick and heavy oil.
 To be honest, there was so much oil it turned into a soup at the bottom of my plate.
 The meal itself was good though.
 I enjoyed the roasted vegetables and chicken.
 It oddly enough reminded me of a grilled fajita on a pita (diner rhyming?).